 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 BMW X3 is one of the most nimble and athletic SUVs in its class, but true driving enthusiasts may be disappointed with its hesitant engine and lack of a manual transmission.

 - "And when you're ready to get out of town, the 2012 BMW X3 satisfies with instant acceleration, adequate ground clearance and reasonable efficiency." -- Kelley Blue Book

 Acceleration and Power

-The 2012 BMW X3 has a choice of two engines, both of which come standard with all-wheel drive.
+The 2012 BMW X3 comes in two trims, both of which come standard with all-wheel drive.
 The xDrive28i has a 3.0-liter inline six-cylinder engine that makes 240 horsepower.
 The xDrive35i has a 3.0-liter turbocharged inline six-cylinder engine that makes 300 horsepower.
 There are few complaints about either of these engines, but one reviewer thinks the xDrive28i is slow from a stop.

 Both models have a standard eight-speed automatic transmission with sport and manual shift modes.
 Reviewers think this transmission is smooth, but admit that they miss the manual transmission the previous generation had.

 The EPA says the xDrive28i averages 19/25 mpg city/highway, while the xDrive35i has slightly better fuel economy ratings of 19/26 mpg.

 - "And while we wish BMW had elected to provide a manual transmission in the base X3, its substitute - an 8-speed automatic - provides responsive performance, along with Sport and Manual modes.
 Finally, a claimed 0-60 time of less than seven seconds (xDrive28i) is nicely balanced by an EPA Highway rating of 25 mpg." -- Kelley Blue Book